 - Add a handful of black beans to your favourite stew for a boost of fibre.

 - Add mashed black beans to a homemade burger recipe.
 Serve them with tomatoes, red onions and baby spinach leaves.

 - Add mashed black beans to a low fat brownie recipe - they're the perfect secret ingredient since they add a boost of fibre, and even the most picky taste tester won't detect them!
 Try this recipe!

 - Whip up a tasty black bean spread made with beans, cilantro and lime to serve with whole grain crackers or raw vegetables.

 Did you know?

-Beans, including black beans are thought to have originated in southern Mexico over 7000 years ago.
+Black beans are thought to have originated in southern Mexico over 7000 years ago